 For more than five decades, Basque communities throughout the Silver State have been celebrating their heritage during the National Basque Festival held in the heart of Elko each year since 1964.

-For over five decades, the Basque communities of Nevada have been celebrating their heritage during the National Basque Festival, held in the heart of Elko each year.
-What started as a local gathering among people of Basque heritage and local cattle ranchers, the annual gathering evolved into a full-blown event in 1964.
-In the years since, the National Basque Festival has continued to take place on or around the weekend of the Fourth of July not only to celebrate the USA, but also to thank the community for accepting Basques and their heritage so freely.
+What started as a local gathering among Nevada Basques and local cattle ranchers, the annual gathering evolved into a full-blown event 56 years ago.
+Through the decades that followed, the National Basque Festival has continued to take place on or around the weekend of the Fourth of July; not only to celebrate the United States of America, but also to thank the community for accepting Basques and their heritage so freely.

-The National Basque Festival dates are confirmed closer to the event, but is traditionally held during the first weekend of July near the Fourth of July holiday.
-Be sure to check TravelNevada.com or the Basque Clubhouse’s website for more specific details.
+The National Basque Festival dates are confirmed closer to the event, though it's traditionally held during the first weekend of July near the Fourth of July holiday.
+Be sure to check TravelNevada.com, the Basque Clubhouse or on Facebook for details and updates.

 For more information on the National Basque Festival and planning your trip to Elko, please dial the Elko Visitors Center at (775) 738-4091 or click Visit Elko.